 - Operate within the established guidelines of BFS and the framework of the law – upholding the objectives and principles of the society and the law as they apply to our events.
 We accept, and will do our best to uphold our legal and moral responsibilities to each other and the wider community.

-- Recognise that safeguarding is a collective responsibility that we all have a part to play into.
+- Recognise that safeguarding is a collective responsibility that we all a significant individual role to perform.
 We work towards making a community where everyone feels supported in calling out behaviour that goes against the values listed here.